CircuitFlyer/Climb_and_Dive/docs/Programming/Bluetooth Programming.md

 ### Settings ###

 There are several features of the the timer that you can customize based on a user programmable setting.
+Bluetooth 'pairing' is not normally required.

 **Start Delay Time**<br>
 The start delay is programmable from 0 to 60 seconds in 1 second intervals.
 This is the time delay between the motor blip when the timer sequence begins and when the motor starts up for take-off.
 This gives the pilot time to walk to the handle and get ready before the motor starts.